modelscope/facechain/README.md

 # Step4: click "public URL" or "local URL", upload your images to
 # train your own model and then generate your digital twin.
 ```
+   Alternatively, you may also purchase a [PAI-DSW](https://www.aliyun.com/activity/bigdata/pai/dsw) instance (using A10 resource), with the option of ModelScope image to run FaceChain following similar steps.

 ### 2. Docker